Krieffer21/Krieffer_03HW/README.md

 ![alt text](https://github.com/Krieffer21/Krieffer_03HW/blob/master/03-Homework/Assets/ScreenShots/SpecCharacters.png)

-### charAt
+### Random Password Generation
-  The code shown in the screenshot below is used to randomly generate a password with the length input by the user.
-The last line uses 'select.charAt(ran)' as a method for calling the character at the designated index.
-In other words, it gets the character at index 0-9.
+  The code shown in the screenshot below is used to randomly generate a password with the length specified by the user.

 ![alt text](https://github.com/Krieffer21/Krieffer_03HW/blob/master/03-Homework/Assets/ScreenShots/charAt.png)